apache/royale-asjs/examples/flexjs/DesktopMap/README.txt

 DESCRIPTION

-This sample FlexJS application shows how you can integrate a 3rd party library, such as Google Maps, into the world of FlexJS.
+This sample Royale application shows how you can integrate a 3rd party library, such as Google Maps, into the world of Royale.

 The ActionScript side is an AIR app that uses HTMLLoader to bring in the Google MAP JavaScript API.
 You could also try to use an iFrame with a web application (there are examples of iFrame and Flex scattered around the web).